Hosted Link Flow

 Questionnaire

 BusinessQuestionnaire object is a required compliance questionnaire structured into three sections.
-Each section collects specific regulatory information about the business.business_details
+Each section collects specific regulatory information about the business.
+Set type to Generic for all company types except sole proprietorships, or SoleProp for sole proprietorships.business_details

 Industry classification and operational information about the company.| Field | Type | Required | Description |